vrothenberg/CrewKB/memory-bank/activeContext.md

    - Created a plot function that shows the relationships between different steps in the flow
    - Implemented a command for generating the flow visualization

+7. **Tool Factory Implementation**:
+   - Created a ToolFactory utility to centralize tool creation and management
+   - Implemented methods for creating tools by name and for specific agents
+   - Updated crew implementations to use the ToolFactory for tool assignment
+   - Ensured proper tool assignment to review agents for validation tools

+8. **Testing Framework Development**:
+   - Established a comprehensive testing structure for all components
+   - Created unit tests for validation tools (FactCheckerTool, ReadabilityAnalyzerTool)
+   - Implemented tests for the ToolFactory utility
+   - Created documentation for the testing framework and guidelines
+   - Fixed compatibility issues with Pydantic models in validation tools
+   - Updated tests to handle changes in tool description formatting
+   - Ensured all tests pass successfully with the run_tests.sh script

+9. **Additional Search Tools Implementation**:
+   - Implemented SemanticScholarTool for searching academic papers with citation count and quality filtering
+   - Added unit tests for the SemanticScholarTool
+   - Updated ToolFactory to create and assign the SemanticScholarTool to appropriate agents
+   - Integrated the SemanticScholarTool with the research and citation workflows

+10. **DirectGoogleScholarTool and Test Suite Fixes**:
+    - Resolved `TypeError` in `DirectGoogleScholarTool` related to invalid arguments (`stealth`, `magic`, `simulate_user`) for `BrowserConfig` from `crawl4ai`.
+    - Corrected `TypeError` for `CrawlerRunConfig` by changing `timeout` to `page_timeout`.
+    - Fixed `RuntimeWarning: coroutine '_async_run' was never awaited` in `test_direct_google_scholar_tool.py` by ensuring the coroutine object passed to the mocked `asyncio.run` is closed.
+    - Implemented basic stealth enhancements in `DirectGoogleScholarTool`:
+        - Set `user_agent_mode="random"` in `BrowserConfig`.
+        - Passed `magic=True` to the `crawler.arun()` call.
+    - Updated `.clinerules` to reflect user preference of not auto-fixing Flake8 errors.

 ## Next Steps

 The immediate next steps for the project are: